w3f-community/asylum-unity-sdk/README.md

 # Asylum Unity SDK

 Asylum Unity SDK.
 Provides plugins, editor scripts, and a set of utilities to integrate with Asylum ecosystem

+NOTE: This plugin version created for the Unity builds at the WebGL platform and using react-unity(link) for connection between web page context and in-game content.

 ## Asylum plugin:
 - jslib file responsible for connection between Unity and Asylum React.app
 - AsylumEntities.cs C# code file contains entities presenting data